This resource was created to help you fully understand some of the common terms used in the world of Financial Aid.

 In case of a divorce or separation, the parent the student lives with less than 50% of the time.

 Level of the degree-granting program in which a student is enrolled.
 Program levels may include: undergraduate (students seeking an associate degree, an undergraduate certificate, or a baccalaureate degree); post-baccalaureate (such as teacher certification); or graduate (students working on a master’s degree, graduate certificate, doctorate, or professional degree).
 The amounts and types of financial assistance for which a student is eligible is determined, in part, by their program level.

 Gift Aid that is typically based on merit, such as, academic excellence, talent, affiliation with various groups, or career aspirations or a combination of merit and need.

 An institution’s expectation that a student contribute toward their education using a combination of loans, student employment such as Federal Work-Study, and/or summer savings.

 Anything that has changed from one year to the next making the information provided on the FAFSA or other aid forms not reflective of the family’s ability to pay.
 Also, things that distinguishes the family from the typical family.
 This can include anticipated differences between the prior tax years and the upcoming award year, recent unemployment, medical/dental expenses not covered by insurance, unusually high child or dependent care (includes elder care).

 Charges assessed for classes and/or other coursework.

 A federally mandated process to confirm the accuracy of data provided by selected applicants on the Free Application for Federal Student Aid (FAFSA).
 To complete the verification process, the student, their parent(s), or spouse, if applicable, are required to provide certain documents to the school for review.
-If the documentation the student provides the institution doesn’t match what was reported on the FAFSA, verification can result in changes to the student’s financial aid eligibility, and/or financial aid offers.
+If the documentation the student provides the institution doesn’t match what was reported on the FAFSA, verification can result in changes to the student’s financial assistance eligibility, and/or financial assistance offers.